-The Utilization Review Process in a Workers Compensation Case
+Understanding the Utilization Review (UR or URO) Process in a Pennsylvania Workers Compensation Case

 Prospective medical treatment (future medical treatment) can also be subject to a utilization review.
 In this case, even an injured worker can ask that treatment which is being proposed can be reviewed to ensure that it will paid by the workers compensation insurance company.

 The party who is adversely affected by the reviewer’s decision can ask a workers compensation judge to review the determination.
 It is best to have a lawyer from the beginning of the your workers compensation case to make sure that this process runs as smoothly as possible.
-Rankin & Gregory can help, call for a free consultation.
+Learn more at our Workers Compensation Center by clicking here.
+Rankin & Gregory can help, call 717.656.5000 for a free consultation.